How Long to Cook Chicken Breast in the Oven

 MATT BALL WWW.MATTBALLCAMERA.COM

-Give chicken breasts the hasselback treatment: Ree makes slits in breadcrumb-topped chicken breasts and slides in pieces of Canadian bacon and Swiss cheese.
+Give chicken breasts the hasselback treatment, then slide in pieces of Canadian bacon and Swiss cheese for rich flavor.

-A quick glaze can brighten up baked chicken breasts: Trisha treats chicken breasts to an apricot jam, mustard and rosemary marinade that browns nicely as it bakes.
+A quick glaze can brightens up baked chicken breasts in this recipe that combines apricot jam, mustard and rosemary into a marinade that browns nicely as it bakes.

 Food Network Kitchen’s Sheet Pan Caprese Chicken, as seen on Food Network.